The Funny Dance Show

 The Funny Dance Show is a 2020 E! channel competitive dance-off show.

 Overview

 Each week two teams of celebrity comedians compete in a series of comedic dance-offs.
 The show was inspired by Justine Marino and Heidi Heaslet's live show at The Comedy Store.

 Critical reception

-TheWrap wrote "There’s a point on every Zoom happy hour when you run out of things to talk about and just before the awkward silence hits, someone blurts out, “The news is soooo depressing, I need a new feel-good show to watch!
-Got any recs?”
-My answer is always “The Funny Dance Show” on E!
+TheWrap wrote that there is often a moment during a Zoom gathering when conversation wanes and participants seek a light, feel-good show to watch, recommending “The Funny Dance Show” on E! as an example.